DL7AD/pecanpico7/README.md

 **ERROR 4:** Wrong oscillator only supplies 0.7V (fixable)<br />
 Effect: The external oscillator can't be used for the STM32<br />
-Solution: Use an TXC 7L 26MHz oscillator instead or use the internal oscillator
+Solution: Use ~~an TXC 7L 26MHz oscillator instead or~~ use the internal oscillator
+See: Error 7

 **ERROR 5:** Camera connector swapped (fixable)<br />
 Pin 1 should be actually Pin 24 and Pin 24 should be Pin 1